GzEasin/AcoustDSP/README.md

 # Acoustic DSP

-Acoustic DSP is a Python library which aims to implement several digital signal processing algorithms regarding acoustics in one place.
+Acoustic DSP is a Python library which aims to implement several digital signal processing algorithms regarding acoustic analysis in one place.
 The library consists of the following modules:

 1. Acoustics
 2. Localization